mnaberez/redundant12v/firmware/README.md

 # Firmware

-The firmware runs on an [Attiny212](https://web.archive.org/web/20220715022600/https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/DataSheets/ATtiny212-14-412-14-Automotive-DS40002229A.pdf).
+The firmware runs on an [Attiny212 or Attiny412](https://web.archive.org/web/20220715022600/https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/DataSheets/ATtiny212-14-412-14-Automotive-DS40002229A.pdf).
 It configures the UART for 9600-N81 and then waits for a carriage return (`\r`).
 Anything else is ignored.
 When a `\r` is received, a status line ending with `\r\n` is printed:

 ```
 PS0=OK,PS1=FAIL